rsdoiel/antenna/columns.md

 date: 2025-01-23, from: Doc Searls (at Harvard), New Old Blog

 Twenty-fourth in the News Commons series.
-8:10pm—The LA Times reports that the I-5 is open again.
-(That link goes to their ongoing coverage.)
-Here is what CAL FIRE says about current fires and their containment: Note that the Palisades and Eaton Fires are still not fully contained, though we haven&#8217;t been worried about them in [&#8230;]
+7:35 am January 23, 2024—It&#8217;s morning now.
+The Hughes Fire is 17% contained but no longer interesting.
+The Sepulveda Fire broke out last night along the 405 freeway.
+It stopped at forty acres, and doesn&#8217;t matter much now.
+Here&#8217;s the path of one fire helicopter shuttling between the two [&#8230;]

 <br>